2.6 Gait, Assistive Devices, Weight-Bearing Status

 • Cuff sits 1-1.5 inches below the olecranon.

-• Hand grip set so the elbow is in 20-30 degrees of flexion.
+• Hand grip set for 20-30 degrees of elbow flexion.

-• Useful for patients with adequate upper-extremity strength who need long-term mobility aids.
+• Suited to patients with adequate upper-extremity strength who need a long-term aid.

 Cane (Single-Point or Quad)